codykingham/noun_semantics/readme.md

 # Modeling Noun Semantics with Vector Spaces and the ETCBC Hebrew Database

 This repository contains project data and analysis for my SBL presentation on noun semantics in the Hebrew Bible.
 I rate the similarity of the top 200 nouns in the Hebrew Bible pairwise using their syntactic contexts.
 I then plot the resulting data with principle component analysis and with Gephi.
 The result is a high quality semantic vector space that can be built upon to expand the coverage of analysis.
-A draft article from this project is being submitted for review to [*Hiphil*](https://www.hiphil.org/index.php/hiphil).
+A draft article from this project is currently in preparation.

 All of the analysis in this repository takes place in the [noun semantics jupyer notebook](https://nbviewer.jupyter.org/github/codykingham/noun_semantics_SBL18/blob/master/analysis/noun_semantics.ipynb).